ramazanberkozbek/presto/README.md

 brew install --cask murdercode/presto/presto
 ```

-### Manual Installation

-Alternatively, you can download the latest DMG file directly from the [GitHub Releases page](https://github.com/murdercode/presto/releases).
-Simply:

-1. Download the `.dmg` file for the latest version
-2. Open the DMG file and drag Presto to your Applications folder
-3. Launch Presto from Applications or Spotlight

 #### ⚠️ Troubleshooting: "Presto is damaged and can't be opened"

 If you see this error when launching Presto for the first time, it's a temporary issue that occurs because the app lacks an Apple Developer signature (which requires paying $99 to Apple).
 This is a common situation for open-source applications.
 To resolve it, run this command in Terminal: